kevinxuez/backend-challenge/README.md

 Use any tools you think are relevant to the challenge!
 To install additional packages run `poetry add <package_name>` within the directory.
 Make sure to document your additions.

+Decision Justification:

+Club Model fields + justification:
+Name (STR): Given, useful for filtering
+Code(STR): Given, useful for filtering Description(STR): Given, useful for filtering Tags(STRING ARRAY): Given, useful for fitering
+Main Focus (STR): could be used to identify the main type of a club, though would conflict with tags because both are generally used for the same purpose
+MemberCount (INT): Allows for us to display the membersize for certain clubs.
+Given that our old data starsts UndergraduatesAllowed (BOOL): Useful for future registration GraduatesAllowed(BOOL): Useful for future registration

+User Model fields + justifications:
+Name (STR): Useful for recognition
+Email (STR): Useful for future features (such as club application openings or updates) Favorites (CLUB OR STRING ARRAY): Needed to implement the favorite feature